 a.
 The H1 tag is for your post title only.
 You should not be using H1 tags within your blog post.

 b.
 Think of the H2 tag as a subheading of the H1 tag.
 Once search engine crawlers find your H1 tag, they will then begin looking for all of the H2 tags.

 Next, they will look for the H3 tags, and so on and so forth.
-Like I said, I usually only use H2 tags in my posts.
+As I said, I usually only use H2 tags in my posts.

 c.
-The final reason I use H2 tags is simply because Google like’s H2 tags.
+The final reason I use H2 tags is simply that Google like’s H2 tags.